 Low Battery

-If the battery life of your AirPods is low, you may experience disconnection from the Bluetooth connection, which results in no audio being played through the earbuds.
+As we’ve mentioned, if the battery life of your AirPods is low, you may experience disconnection from the Bluetooth connection, which results in no audio being played through the earbuds.
 However, the audio will still play on your source device.

 Incompatible firmware version